RasaHQ/rasa-demo/data/nlu/nlu.md

 - what languages you prefer more speaking at?
 - which languages do you understand?
 - you know [French](language)
+- we cant converse in french?
+- can we converse in french?

 ## intent:ask_question_in_forum
 - Can we stop at the forum so I can ask a question